cotil88/Landing-Page/README.md

-This is a landing page that will showcase what I have learned with CSS.
+This is a landing page that will showcase what I have learned with CSS.# Landing-Page